POETSII/tinsel/README.md

 ## 1. Overview

-On the [POETS Project](https://poets-project.org/about), we are looking at ways to support high-level programming of FPGA clusters, particularly for problems that involve large numbers of small processes communicating by message passing, such as graph algorithms, spiking neural networks, and particle simulation.
-Our first attempt is based around a soft-core overlay architecture called Tinsel.
-The main features of Tinsel are:
+On the [POETS Project](https://poets-project.org/about), we are looking at ways to accelerate applications that can be expressed as large numbers of small processes communicating by message-passing.
+Our first attempt is based around a soft-core overlay architecture called Tinsel running on an FPGA cluster.
+Tinsel aims to support irregular applications that have heavy memory and communication demands, but only modest compute requrements.
+The main features are:

   * **Multithreading**.
 A critical aspect of the design is to tolerate latency as cleanly as possible.
 This includes the